 Consult a Professional

-If you're a teenager with specific skin conditions then it's advisable to consult a dermatologist before using any cosmetic products as your condition may require pharmaceutical products.
+If you're a teenager with specific skin conditions, then it's advisable to consult a dermatologist before using any cosmetic products as your condition may require pharmaceutical products.
+Remember there is no such thing as a cosmeceutical, this is a made up marketing term.
 Consultant Dermatologists can provide advice based on your specific skin type and concerns, it may be expensive but wasting money on expensive adult cosmetic products may cost you more.